 - Update the A record for your domain to the external IP you just reserved

 It may take some time to get propagated globally.
 You can use the DNS record lookup tool to verify.

-Once domain A record is updated, you can access WordPress site with the domain you used with WordOps command.
+Once domain A record is updated, you can access the WordPress site with the domain you used with WordOps command.
 In my example – http://geekflarelab.com

 Performing Load Test

 Let’s see how the newly setup WordPress site on Google Cloud Platform performs.
 Before doing a speed test, I will install a theme by Tagdiv, as mentioned earlier.

-This is not necessary but to ensure I have some post/media files to simulate real-site scenario.
+This is not necessary, but to ensure I have some post/media files to simulate the real-site scenario.

-There are multiple ways to perform benchmarking, and one of the easiest ways is to do from a cloud.
+There are multiple ways to perform benchmarking, and one of the easiest ways is to do it from a cloud.
 I used Loader.io to put a load for 100 to 500 users for a one-minute duration, and the results are:

 Average response time = 695 ms

 I know this is a basic WordPress setup and require to install additional plugins, add security, SSL certificate, etc. in a production environment.
-But that would increase the load time by few percentages.
+But that would increase the load time by a few percentages.

 I hope this gives you an idea of how to set up WordPress on the Google Cloud Platform.
 This requires a little bit of time to set up and skills, but if you would like to save $$ per month, then I believe it’s worth it.